mseminatore/TeslaJS/README.md

 ## Contributing

 Contributions are welcome!
-Pull requests will be considered with the following guidelines.
+Pull Requests will be considered with the following guidelines.

 1. Must pass both `npm test` and `wintest` tests
 2. Should meet or exceed current code coverage level